reachrkr/discountcalc/README.md

     * "calc" to calculate the discounted prices
     * "quit" to quit the application

-4)Check the screen shot below for the "calc" sequence 5)use the file [shop_inventory.csv](https://github.com/reachrkr/discountcalc/blob/master/shop_inventory.csv)  for adding the inventory
+4) Check the screen shot below for the "calc" sequence
+5) Use the file [shop_inventory.csv](https://github.com/reachrkr/discountcalc/blob/master/shop_inventory.csv)  for adding the inventory

    ![calc](https://github.com/reachrkr/discountcalc/blob/master/dicount_calc.png)